Skip to main content

 An intracranial epidural abscess is a serious infection forming in the space between the skull and brain lining, and a spinal epidural abscess is an infection in the lining membrane of the spinal cord, potentially leading to epidural abscess paralysis.

-An epidural abscess creates areas of pus that build and cause swelling.
+An epidural abscess creates areas of pus that builds up and cause swelling.
 The swelling and the infection can cause complications and affect physical movement, often causing long-term disability and paralysis.
-If medical staff Delay in Diagnosis quickly, spinal epidural abscess injury and paralysis is a distinct possibility.
+If medical staff Delay in Diagnosis quickly, spinal epidural abscess injury and paralysis are distinct possibilities.

 Joe Lyon is an experienced Medical Malpractice Attorney and Hospital Negligence Lawyer investigating cases of spinal epidural abscess injury and paralysis for plaintiffs nationwide.